-Safety Joe Restic killed two Miami drives with interceptions. passes for 68 yards and two "We were just in a deep zone both
+Miami drives with interceptions. passes for 68 yards and two "We were just in a deep zone both he said.
+"Both passes

 Al Hunter became the all-time ND leading rusher and Rusty Lisch performed well in his first start as the Irish beat Miami Saturday, [Photo by Janet Carney]